-INDEPENDENT AUDITA methodical examination and review conducted by an entity
+INDEPENDENT AUDIT A methodical examination and review conducted by an entity from outside the agency.

 INSPECTION The act or process of examining or looking at carefully.

 INTERNAL AFFAIRS

 INVESTIGATION A formal, detailed investigation of alleged misconduct, violation of law or agency directives or moral character violation as defined by CJSTC.